irshad/RuffNotes/README.md

-Hi.
-I'm <b>Irshad Ali</b> a hard-working engineering graduate specialized in "Electronic Communication Engineering" and passionate about computers and technology.
-Along with my graduation i learned UI development `` HTML, CSS, Javascript, JQuery, ReactJs and also being a designer i am very good at Photoshop & Illustrator``

 # RuffNotes

  Ruff Notes is simple single sheet note taking application that helps you to take notes in different formats like <br>